A different kind of winter in Gran Canaria allows visitors to continue to enjoy the huge variety of plans on offer on the island.

 7. Listen to the tick-tock of the Atlantic

 On an island such as Gran Canaria, sooner or later the time will come when you are drawn down to the sea, even if it is not part of your daily plan.
 It is an unwritten law.
-Millions will tell the same story, one which starts up at the summit, at a local market, on a footpath in Valleseco, a visit to a museum in Las Palmas de Gran Canaria, going dolphin-watching in the deep sea or on an excursion to Teror but which all finishes in the same way: watching the sun go down over the dunes at Maspalomas, here at this winter location which is so different from any other, and where the word “impossible” is erased by the waves that come lapping back and forth up to the shore in its endless blue rhythym, mirroring the immense tick-tocking of the Atlantic.
+Millions will tell the same story, one which starts up at the summit, at a local market, on a footpath in Valleseco, a visit to a museum in Las Palmas de Gran Canaria, going dolphin-watching in the deep sea or on an excursion to Teror but which all finishes in the same way: watching the sun go down at Maspalomas, here at this winter location which is so different from any other, and where the word “impossible” is erased by the waves that come lapping back and forth up to the shore in its endless blue rhythym, mirroring the immense tick-tocking of the Atlantic.